curl/curl/docs/cmdline-opts/tls-earlydata.md

 your early data to the server again and the server would accept it.

 If your request contacts a public server and only retrieves a file, there may be no harm in that.
-If the first request orders a refridgerator for you, it is probably not a good idea to use early data for it. curl cannot deduce what the security implications of your requests actually are and make this decision for you.
+If the first request orders a refrigerator for you, it is probably not a good idea to use early data for it. curl cannot deduce what the security implications of your requests actually are and make this decision for you.